ivan-markov-666/spotify-native-bot/README.md

     For a single session without permanently changing your system's security settings, you can bypass the execution policy.
 This method is quicker and suitable for testing purposes:
 >   powershell -ExecutionPolicy Bypass -File .\startBot.ps1

 This command temporarily allows the script to run without changing the permanent execution policy.
-    - Option 2: Signing the Script with a Self-Signed Certificate For a more secure approach, especially if the script will be used regularly or distributed, consider signing the script with a self-signed certificate:
+    - Option 2: Signing the Script with a Self-Signed Certificate For a more secure approach, mainly if the script will be used regularly or distributed, consider signing the script with a self-signed certificate:
 Generate a self-signed certificate:
 >   $cert = New-SelfSignedCertificate -DnsName "localhost" -CertStoreLocation "cert:\CurrentUser\My"